ClemRz/bitcoin-analyzer-back/README.md

 ### Initialization of the database

 With the client of your choice execute `scripts/initialize.sql`.
-This will create the require database (`bitcoin`), table and columns.
+This will create the required database, tables and columns.

 You will need a MySQL user for this application.
 Once you have this information rename `.env.example` to `.env` and fill in the database access information.